 The inability to work and the constant threat of deportation are things many immigrants deal with on a daily basis.
 Fortunately, help is available.
-At the Law Offices of Joshua L. Goldstein, P.C., we regularly help people address these issues by requesting Deferred Action for Childhood Arrivals, or DACA.
+At the Goldstein Immigration Lawyers, we regularly help people address these issues by requesting Deferred Action for Childhood Arrivals, or DACA.
 This program allows you to obtain a work permit and remain in the United States without risk of deportation for a period of two years.

 So, what happens when this 2-year period ends?
 What do you need to do before your DACA approval expires?
-If you or someone you care about currently has DACA and the expiration date of their approval period is approaching, make an appointment with one of our Los Angeles immigration attorneys today.
+If you or someone you care about currently has DACA and the expiration date of their approval period is approaching, make an appointment with one of our immigration attorney in Los Angeless today.
 We can assist you in getting your deferred action period renewed, provided you meet the qualifications.

 Guidelines for to Requesting DACA Renewal

 According to United States Citizenship and Immigration Services (USCIS)’ DACA renewal guidelines, you may request a DACA renewal provided:

 - You did not depart the U.S. without advance parole on or after Aug.
 15, 2012;

 - You have continuously resided in the U.S. since your original request for DACA;

 - You have not been convicted of a felony or certain misdemeanor crimes; and

 - You do not pose a threat to national security or public safety.

 In addition, you will be required meet initial DACA guidelines, which include the following: